skienzmatishun/rippreport/content/p/backstory-podcast-no-76-a-plague-of-apathy/index.md

   and let a well-connected coward walk free after a brutal public attack.
 Watch as the podcast breaks down the shameful cowardice corrupting local courtrooms.
 ---
-Fairhope Bar Owner Ronan McSharry, of McSharry Irish Pub fame, dare I say: our most famous of Green Card residents, is off the hook (criminally) for Assaulting a woman (the manager of a rival bar) in Fairhope, Alabama at the Little Whiskey Christmas Club on Thanksgiving night 2018.
+Fairhope Bar Owner Ronan McSharry, of McSharry Irish Pub fame, dare I say: our most famous of Green Card residents, is off the hook (criminally) for Assaulting a woman (the manager of a rival bar) in Fairhope at the Little Whiskey Christmas Club on Thanksgiving night 2018.

 [https://lagniappemobile.com/judicial-power-run-amok-in-baldwin/​](https://lagniappemobile.com/judicial-power-run-amok-in-baldwin/​)